 Quantum information in many-body physics

-The Summer School of the International Association of Mathematical Physics (IAMP) and the European Mathematical Society (EMP) will take place 14 to 18 September 2020 at the Technical University of Munich (TUM), Garching campus.
-Please apply by 31 May 2020 on the school website.
+The Summer School of the International Association of Mathematical Physics (IAMP) and the European Mathematical Society (EMP) is postponed from 2020 to 13 to 17 September 2021, due to uncertainties related to the current coronavirus situation.
+It will take place at the Technical University of Munich (TUM), Garching campus.

 This program is the latest in an international series of summer schools entitled "IAMP-EMS Summer School in Mathematical Physics", and focuses on quantum information in many-body physics.
 In addition to the four main lecture courses, there will be a poster session for junior participants to present their research.